nemosminer/NemosMiner/README.md

       5. Hit "Start"
 Fee:

-      There is a 5 minutes per day fee (0.3%), that can be changed in the config (Minimum is 1 - 0 is Random 0 to 5).
+      There is a 5 minute per day fee (0.3%), that can be changed in the config (Minimum is 1 - 0 is Random 0 to 5).

 *****